stridecolossus/jove-blog/blog/part-2-triangle/instance.md

 * Only the API methods actually needed at this stage are declared in the JNA library.

-* We have intentionally retained the Hungarian notation used in Vulkan parameter names.
+* The API retains the Hungarian notation generally used in Vulkan.

 * The handle to the newly created instance is returned as a JNA `PointerByReference` object which maps to a native `VkInstance*` return-by-reference type.

+* The `vkCreateInstance` method temporarily returns a primitive integer rather than an instance of the `VkResult` enumeration.

-* The `pAllocator` parameter in the API methods is out-of-scope for JOVE and is always set to `null`.
+* The `pAllocator` parameter in the API is out-of-scope for JOVE and is always set to `null`.

 To instantiate the API itself the following factory method is added to the library: